bheilbrun/logseq-chat/README.md

 A CLI tool for chatting with an LLM about your [Logseq](https://logseq.com/) notes.

-Logseq's journal-style note taking encourages creating a lot of notes.
-An LLM can help sift through them.
+Logseq's journal-style note taking encourages writing a lot of notes.
+Sifting through them all takes time, but an LLM can help.

 The LLM is prompted with the most relevant notes to your query as well as the prior chat history.
+Relevant notes are retrieved using similarity search (via embeddings) and full-text search (via [BM25](https://en.wikipedia.org/wiki/Okapi_BM25)).
+The results of the two searches are combined using [Reciprocal Rank Fusion](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).

 Changed files are re-indexed in the background.
 This allows the tool to have access to recent changes without restarting.

-This is largely a toy project powered by LangChain calls.
+This is a toy project powered by some LangChain calls and my own hackery.
 Still, I've found it useful.

 ## Example